ToledoEM/Bash-blind-rename/README.md

 # Blind Rename files in folder

 Bash script to blind rename the files on a folder and saving the new names and old names in a dictionary.
+Also script to revert file names to original.

 Works on OSX and Linux (Debian, Ubuntu, Raspian)